mravendi/mravendi.github.io/_posts/vidclass.md

 spaced across the video.
 Then, we will define a PyTorch dataset class and a dataloader.

-### Preparing the data
 In the first part of data preparation, we will only use 16 frames from each video that are equally spaced across the entire video and store them as .jpg files.
-To this end, I defined two helper functions to get and store the frames from a video.
-The scripts is available in this [link](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/myutils.py).
+To this end, I defined two helper functions to get (```get_frames```) and store the frames (```store_frames```) from a video.
+The helper functions are defined in ```myutils.py```, which is available [here](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/myutils.py).

+Also, in this [notebook](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook/blob/master/Chapter10/prepare_data.ipynb), you can see how I used the helper functions to loop over the videos, extract 16 frames and store them as jpg files.

+After converting the videos into images, we will split the dataset into training and test sets using ```StratifiedShuffleSplit```.
+Next, we will define a PyTorch dataset class called ```VideoDataset```.
+In the class, we will load all 16 images per video, down-sample them to 112 by 112 and stack them into a PyTorch tensor of shape ```[3, 16, height=112, width=112]```.

+Then, we will instantiate two objects of the class for the training and test datasets.
+Next, we will define two data loaders.
+Data loaders will help us to automatically grab mini-batches from the dataset during training.
+For instance, if we set batch_size=8, data loaders will return mini-batchs (tensors) of shape ```[8, 3, 16, 112, 112]``` in each iteration.